2 Different Types of Eagles in Tennessee

 • Juvenile golden eagles have dark brown feathers, which lighten over time as they mature.

-• Adults have a white patch of feathers on the back of their heads and a hooked beak used to tear into prey.
+• Adults have a white patch of feathers on the back of their heads and a hooked beak that they use to tear into prey.

-• Golden eagles have strong and powerful wings that allow them to soar at high altitudes and fly up to 150 mph.
+• Golden eagles have strong wings that soar at high altitudes and fly up to 150 mph.

 • Their sharp nails, used to grasp and hold onto prey, are 3-4 inches long.